-MITA was conceived in the hostile and corrupt environment of a “modern” incarceratory psychiatric ward, but its roots are scholarly and grounded in the fields of disability and feminist studies, which offer an alternative way of looking at mental health by focusing on the way in which patriarchal normativity, racism, homophobia and heteronormativity, transphobia, and ableism have given birth to systems of corporate and institutionalized oppression.
+MITA was conceived in the hostile and corrupt environment of a “modern” incarceratory psychiatric ward, but its roots are scholarly and grounded in the fields of disability and feminist studies, which offer an alternative way of looking at mental health by focusing on the way in which patriarchal normativity, racism, ethnocentrism, xenophobia, homophobia and heteronormativity, transphobia, and ableism have produced systems of corporate and institutionalized oppression.
 MITA is part of what is called the “Mad Pride” movement and its theoretical mother is Virginia Woolf.

 The name of the group, “madwomen in the attic,” comes from the title of Sandra M. Gilbert and Susan Gubar’s feminist examination of Victorian literature, The Madwoman in the Attic: The Woman Writer and the Nineteenth-Century Literary Imagination.
 The phrase references a character named Bertha Mason from Charlotte Brontë’s famous novel Jane Eyre.
 Bertha is a victim to both patriarchal and racist ideologies.
 She is considered to be violently ill, is described in bestial, degrading, and dehumanizing terms throughout the novel, and is kept in an attic secretly and inhumanely for years by her abusive husband, Mr. Rochester, until she perishes by throwing herself out of the attic window after setting fire to his house/her prison.
 Her tragic liberation from the attic is an act of liberation born of desperation and degradation.